-Goold, Vere Thomas St Leger (1853–1909), first notable Irish lawn tennis player, was born 2 October 1853 in Waterford, sixth son among seven children of George Ignatius Goold, JP and RM, and his wife Clara, daughter of Maj.-gen. James Webber-Smith, CB.
+Goold, Vere Thomas St Leger (1853–1909), first notable Irish lawn tennis player, was born 2 October 1853 in Waterford, sixth son among seven children of George Ignatius Goold, justice of the peace and resident magistrate, and his wife Clara, daughter of Major General James Webber-Smith, companion of the Order of Bath (CB).
+Vere was born into a wealthy and long-eminent catholic family.
 Sir George Goold (1778–1870), 2nd baronet, was his grandfather.
 His only sister, Frances Mary Anne, never married.
-His older brother James Stephen emigrated to Australia, became a railway ganger at Gladstone, South Australia, and when his uncle Sir Henry Goold died (1893), became the 4th baronet.
+His older brother, James Stephen, emigrated to Australia, became a railway ganger at Gladstone, South Australia, and when his uncle Sir Henry Goold died (1893), became the 4th baronet.

 In his early days Goold was in the public service in Dublin as secretary of the municipal boundaries commission.
 This gave him plenty of time to play tennis.
 In October 1879 he returned to England to play in an open tournament at the Imperial Winter Gardens, Cheltenham.
 Play took place on outdoor asphalt and also on a covered court.
 William Renshaw came back from 4–1 down in the fifth set to beat Goold in the final, 6–4, 6–3, 5–6, 5–6, 6–4.
 Goold did play at Fitzwilliam LTC the following year, but illness prevented practice and he lost his Irish title to the same William Renshaw in three easy sets (6–1, 6–4, 6–3) in the challenge round.
 Renshaw was to win three Irish singles titles and seven Wimbledon singles titles between 1880 and 1889.